scottkleinman/nepal2017/installing_wordpress.md

 4. You should now be given a login prompt.
 Enter your username and password, and you should arrive at the Wordpress dashboard.

+## Why not just use Wordpress.com?

+The terminology for the two types of Wordpress can be a little confusing.
+Wordpress itself is open source blog software.
+You can download it at Wordpress**.org**.
+If you do this, you are responsible for hosting the software and for backing up your data.
+Wordpress**.com** is a commercial hosting service that will backup your data but will not allow you to access all features of Wordpress.
+In essence, Wordpress.org provides greater freedom, but with greater freedom comes greater responsibility.
+Here are the major differences in what you get:

+On Wordpress.com you’ll get a domain name like `myblog.wordpress.com`.
+With Wordpress.org, you will typically pay for whatever domain name you want, e.g. `scottkleinman.com`.
+Your blog will then generally be found at something like `scottkleinman.com/myblog`.
+That is, "wordpress" will not be in the address.

+On Wordpress.com you are able to choose from around 100 different blog themes with a few limited customisation options.
+With Wordpress.org, you are able to choose from over 1500 themes (and the number is growing).
+You are also able to customise them fully.

+Wordpress.org has thousands of plugins which allow you to extend the functionality of Wordpress.
+Wordpress.com does not allow you to extend the functionality.
+It also does not allow you to run your own Javascript, which can provide functionality for user interaction.
+My students have found themselves unable to do things they wanted to do using Wordpress.com.

+Free Wordpress.com accounts have limits on file storage associated with your blog.
+Other services used for hosting Wordpress using Wordpress.org.

+You can run Wordpress.org locally on your own computer without a hosted account.
+This is useful for designing and developing your blog before you make it visible on the internet.

+For a more detailed account of the differences between the two types of Wordpress, see [https://startbloggingonline.com/wordpress-com-vs-wordpress-org-whats-the-difference/](https://startbloggingonline.com/wordpress-com-vs-wordpress-org-whats-the-difference/).